auth0/terraform-provider-auth0/MIGRATION_GUIDE.md

 ### Client Grant Scopes

-The `scope` property on the `auth0_client_grant` resource has been renamed to `scopes` to reflect the fact that multiple scopes can be managed per client grant.
+The `scope` property on the `auth0_client_grant` resource has been renamed to `scopes` to reflect that multiple scopes can be managed per client grant.

 <table>
 <tr>